mjbots/moteus/docs/reference.md

 ### Low Speed or Precise Positioning ###

-For either operation either a very low speeds, or when precise positioning performance is desired, it is recommended to configure a non-zero `ki` and `ilimit` term in the position controller ([reference](#servopid_position)).
+For either operation at very low speeds, or when precise positioning performance is desired, it is recommended to configure a non-zero `ki` and `ilimit` term in the position controller ([reference](#servopid_position)).
 This will compensate for cogging torque (at the expense of overall torque bandwidth).
 It may also be beneficial to select a lower value than default for `moteus_tool